kmanwar89/nginx_proxy_manager_automation/archive/README.md

+# Archived 19 MAY 2024 in favor of new code

-# Automation for NPM reverse proxy manager
+## Automation for NPM reverse proxy manager

 ## Background
 I discovered the Reddit "self hosted" community and quickly went down a rabbit hole of self-hosting, reverse proxies and Docker (oh my!).
 I discovered Nginx Proxy Manager (NPM) as an easy-to-use GUI with the ability to quickly add proxy hosts behind a reverse proxy, and secure them automatically using Let's Encrypt.
 While this is much easier than editing cryptic nginx config files, it became tedious each time I added, changed, or removed a host, so I wanted to automate it.